0BananaBig0/from_gcc_to_cpp/docs/Functions.md

-1. Functions defined with the `inline` keyword suggest to the compiler that it should **attempt** to **expand the function's code at each point where the function is called**, rather than performing a traditional call.
+1. Functions defined with the `inline` keyword suggest to the compiler that it should **attempt** to **expand the function's code at each point where the function is called** during **compile time**, rather than performing a traditional function call.
 2. Please note that this is **just a suggestion**.
-   - The compiler will decide whether or not to expand the inline function depending on the situation.
+   - The compiler will decide whether or not to expand the `inline` function depending on the situation.
    - If you want to force the compiler to unfold the function all the time, you should understand more about the compiler's behavior.